rixx/speedslides/slides.md

 # mediocre is fine

 <!--
-mediocre si fine, you can't be good at everything anyways but you can be good at the things you want to be good at pick things to be good at ease your mental load if you're not improving, it's not you, just your practice methods -->
+One final note before we run out of time: I've talked a lot about expertise and excellence.
+I don't mean to imply that you have a duty to be excellent, or an expert.
+You can't be good at everything, anyways.
+But I hopefully made the point that you CAN be good at the things you want to be good at, and that it's good to consciously pick what those are.
+And that if you're trying to be good at something and are not, then: it's not you.
+It's not that you're born without the divine spark to write great Django code.
+It's just that your practice methods probably need a bit of work.
+-->

 ---